National Hockey League

 The National Hockey League (NHL; Ligue nationale de hockey /fr/, LNH) is a professional ice hockey league in North America composed of 32 teams, 25 in the United States and 7 in Canada.
 The NHL is one of the major professional sports leagues in the United States and Canada and is considered the premier professional ice hockey league in the world.
 The Stanley Cup, the oldest professional sports trophy in North America, is awarded annually to the league playoff champion at the end of each season.
 The International Ice Hockey Federation (IIHF) views the Stanley Cup as one of the "most important championships available to the sport".
-The NHL is headquartered in Midtown Manhattan.
+The league's headquarters have been in New York City since 1989, when it moved from Montreal; the league also has offices in Toronto and Montreal.

 The NHL was organized at the Windsor Hotel in Montreal on November 26, 1917, after the suspension of operations of its predecessor organization, the National Hockey Association (NHA), which had been founded in 1909 at Renfrew, Ontario.
-The NHL immediately took the NHA's place as one of the leagues that contested for the Stanley Cup in an annual interleague competition before a series of league mergers and foldings left the NHL as the only league competing for the Stanley Cup in 1926.
+The NHL immediately took the NHA's place as one of the leagues that contested for the Stanley Cup in an annual interleague competition, before a series of league mergers and foldings left the NHL as the only league competing for the Stanley Cup in 1926.

 At its inception, the NHL had four teams, all in Canada, thus the adjective "National" in the league's name.
 The league expanded to the United States in 1924, when the Boston Bruins joined, and has since consisted of both American and Canadian teams.
 From 1942 to 1967, the NHL had only six teams, collectively nicknamed the "Original Six".
 The league added six new teams to double its size as a result of the 1967 NHL expansion, then increased to 18 teams by 1974, and to 21 teams due to the 1979 NHL expansion.
 Between 1991 and 2000, the NHL further expanded to 30 teams.
-It added its 31st and 32nd teams in 2017 and 2021, respectively.
+It added its 31st and 32nd teams in 2017 and 2021.
 Salt Lake City was awarded an expansion franchise in 2024; it acquired the hockey assets of the Arizona Coyotes, which were deactivated, and established the Utah Hockey Club (now the Utah Mammoth), thus maintaining the total number of teams at 32.